rohe/fedservice/edu_federation/README_identity.rst

     ./add_info.py -s tmp.json -t trust_anchor/subordinates

-That should do it for the wallet provider.
+That should do it for the openid relying party.
 If you now restart it it should have all the necessary information to be part of the federation.

 **Note** The same goes for these commands as was noted above.
 If you change the